 In addition to the fees referred to above in Section 6.1, Facebook shall also pay Vendor, at Vendor’s net (i.e., actual) cost for all media charges, for the media in which any of Facebook’s advertising is placed by Vendor with Facebook’s authorization.

 For media bought on Facebook’s advertising platform (“On Platform Media”), Facebook will provide Vendor with a House Ads account to fund campaign activity.
 Prior to purchasing any media on Facebook’s behalf, Vendor will provide to Facebook, for Facebook’s prior written approval (in each instance), media authorization forms that will include estimates of the media charges and corresponding media commissions for the media to be purchased by Vendor based on these media authorization forms.

+For Creative and Other Additional Services, Vendor will provide the Services on a time and materials basis based on the applicable rates as set forth in Attachment B (“Rate Card”).
+Vendor will invoice Facebook per project and Facebook’s successful receipt and acceptance of all Services and Deliverables for the respective project.